 A few weeks ago, I started reminiscing about my spent time in Lisbon and decided to go visit for the weekend.
 It was so nice to be back!
-Since I enjoyed my stay so much, I wanted to let you all know what a perfect day in Lisbon would be like for me.
+Since I enjoyed my stay so much, I wanted to let you all know some things to do in Lisbon to spend a perfect day.

 Lisbon in the morning